-TNF-alpha inhibitors (e.g., Janssen’s Remicade, AbbVie’s Humira) are the mainstay of biological treatment for moderate to severe Crohn’s disease (CD), while newer biologics (i.e., Takeda’s Entyvio, a CAM inhibitor, and Janssen’s Stelara, an IL-12/23 inhibitor) are mostly used as later-line therapies, following anti-TNF failure.
-These agents all have safety risks and efficacy limitations, and the launch of biosimilar alternatives has only increased the complexity of CD treatment.
-Furthermore, significant need remains, especially in the treatment of patients refractory to available therapies and patients with fistulizing disease.
+TNF-alpha inhibitors (e.g., Janssen’s Remicade, AbbVie’s Humira) are the mainstay of biological treatment for moderate to severe Crohn’s disease (CD), while non-TNF biologics (i.e., Takeda’s Entyvio, a CAM inhibitor, and Janssen’s Stelara, an IL-12/23 inhibitor) are mostly used as later-line therapies, following anti-TNF failure.
+These agents have safety risks and efficacy limitations, and the launch of biosimilar alternatives has only increased the complexity of CD treatment.
+Meanwhile, significant need remains, especially in the treatment of patients with CD refractory to available therapies and those with fistulizing disease.

 Provides quantitative insight into U.S. and European physician perceptions of key treatment drivers and goals and the current level of unmet need for a specific disease.
 Commercial opportunities are analyzed, and the extent to which emerging therapies may capitalize on these opportunities is evaluated.